Self Driving Car Insurance Self Driving Car Insurance

 Level 1: Driver Assistance

-At this stage, vehicles provide basic functions like electronic stability control and adaptive cruise control, which assist with steering, acceleration and braking.
+During this phase, vehicles only perform elementary functions such as electronic stability control and adaptive cruise control, which handle the steering, the acceleration, and the braking.

 Level 2: Partial Automation